wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Implementation limitations

 The time is mostly spent on maxflow computation.
 Each iteration of the SFL calls a maxflow.
 For a 8922-vertex, 20349-edge dataset, the time spent on maxflow vs. the rest of the SFL post-processing is around 20:1 per iteration.
 The maxflow implementation has room for further optimization; we expect to have shorter runtimes on maxflow in the future.
-We only implement serial SFL renormalization (second part) for correctness purposes.
-If the graph is larger, we expect the ratio between maxflow (first part) and SFL renormalization (second part) will be lower, because the runtime of the renormalization is serial.
+We only implement SFL renormalization serially (second part) for correctness purposes.
+If the graph is larger, we expect the ratio between maxflow (first part) and SFL renormalization (second part) will be lower, because the runtime of the current renormalization is serial.

 ### Comparison against existing implementations
 Graphtv is an official implementation of sparse fused lasso algorithm with a parametric maxflow backend.
 It is a CPU serial implementation <https://www.cs.ucsb.edu/~yuxiangw/codes/gtf_code.zip>.
 The Gunrock GPU runtime is measured between the application enactor and it is an output of the application.